 Children’s Pool

 The seawall at Children’s Pool Beach was built back in the day to create a safe place for kids to swim.
-If the surf is big, you can capture dramatic waves crashing on to it.
+If the surf is big, you can capture dramatic waves crashing onto it.
 Of course, there are always the La Jolla seals to photograph.

 Salk Institute